 CRE also has a long-standing and active interest in ensuring the quality of information disseminated by federal agencies.
 To achieve this goal, CRE actively advocated passage of the Data Quality Act.
 CRE has also commented on OMB's government-wide guidelines and on most agencies' proposed guidelines.
 CRE's website, TheCRE.com, contains extensive discussions of issues raised by OMB's government-wide guidelines and the agencies' proposed guidelines.
 CRE intends to continue its website coverage of and interest in the development and implementation of Data Quality Act guidelines, including agency action on Data Quality Act Requests for Correction.

-Consequently, both the Triazine Network and CRE are "affected persons" for purposes of filing this Petition.36
+Consequently, the Kansas Corn Growers Association, the Triazine Network and CRE are "affected persons" for purposes of filing this Petition.
+33